B

 The Barreleye Fish’s Diet

 Barreleye fish are ambush predators.
-They will float motionless in the water with their tubular eyes pointing upwards on the lookout for jellyfish, which is their main prey.
+They will float motionless in the water with their tubular eyes pointing upwards on the lookout for jellyfish, which are their main prey.
 Their eyes allow them to detect the glow of jellyfish along with the silhouette of other small crustaceans.

 The small mouth of the barreleye fish makes it difficult for them to eat larger prey, and they mainly consume small jellyfish, zooplankton, crustaceans, and mollusks.
 The small crustaceans that the barreleye fish eat float in the tentacles of siphonophores.